Mutoko

 Mutoko is a small town in Mashonaland East province, Zimbabwe.
 It was established as an administrative station in 1911.
 It lies 143 km from Harare.
 It is named after the local chief, Mutoko.

 The town is the capital of the Mutoko District, which is inhabited by the Buja people.
 The Buja people are said to have settled in Mutoko coming from the north through Mhingari in what is now Mozambique.
 They were led by Nehor-eka(or Nehoreka or Nohureka), his father Mukombwe, his brothers Nyanzunzu and Mukwiradombo and sister Chingate (Nyamungate).
-Nehor-eka found Makate and his people in this area and Nehor-eka gave his sister Chingate (or Nyamungate) to Makate as a wife who later tricked Makate into losing the kingdom to Nehor-eka. (see Nehanda and Chaminuka), a spiritual leader of the Buja people.
+Nehor-eka found Makate and his people in this area and Nehor-eka gave his sister Chingate (or Nyamungate) to Makate as a wife.
+She later tricked Makate, leading to Nehor-eka's takeover of the kingdom. (see Nehanda and Chaminuka), a spiritual leader of the Buja people.
 Nehor-eka's totem is shumba(lion).

 The name "Nehor-eka" does not have a local origin or meaning.
 Some would argue that it is derived from a fight with Makate that led him to be named Ndakukoreka.
 However, the structures of the names are too different to compare.
 There has previously been an attempt to link the name to a beast or animal such as mombe (cow) or buffalo, with no real meaning to the name.
 These animals do not relate to Nehor-eka totem.
 This attempt has resulted in it being distorted to Nohoreka or Nohureka by local people in the area in an effort to accommodate its unusual structure.
 It constitutes two words which are hyphenated.
 The first name, Nehor is of Hebrew or Aramaic origin which means "light".
 The variant of this name is Nahor.
 Neither 'Nohor' or 'Nohur', is found in local languages either, and the word 'eka' is also not found in Shona or any other local languages.
 Nehor-eka is a combination of two words.
 If 'Nehor' is of Aramaic origin, 'Eka' is of Indo-European origin and means 'one', or 'first' or 'hero', with other related meanings.